-This acid also prevents an enzyme called 3 tyrosinase or tyrosine from being converted to melanin , which is responsible for blocking hyperpigmentation.
+This acid also prevents an enzyme called tyrosinase or tyrosine from being converted to melanin , and this enzyme is responsible for blocking hyperpigmentation.

 Vitamin C is known to be one of the most research proven ingredients you can apply to your skin with few side effects.
 It is a water-soluble antioxidant and a natural component of healthy skin.
 L-ascorbic acid is the most biologically active form of vitamin c which makes it the most beneficial and easily absorbed.